India at the Men's T20 World Cup

-India is one of the full members of the International Cricket Council (ICC), the governing body of cricket.
-The ICC Men's T20 World Cup has been hosted by the ICC in the T20I format since 2007.
-There have been nine editions of the tournament and India has participated in every edition.
-India have won it twice in 2007 and 2024 while also finishing as runners-up in 2014.
-India won the 2024 World T20 without being defeated in the tournament, thus becoming the first team to do so.
+The India national cricket team is one of the full members of the International Cricket Council (ICC), the governing body of cricket.
+The Men's T20 World Cup has been hosted by the ICC in the Twenty20 International format since 2007.
+It has been held as a biennial event since the 2022 Men's T20 World Cup.
+There have been ten editions of the tournament and India has participated in every edition since its introduction.
+India has won it thrice in 2007, 2024 and 2026 while also finishing as runners-up in 2014.
+It is the only team to have won it thrice.
+In the 2024 edition, India became the first and only team to go undefeated in the entire tournament.